-Tina Maiolo partners with clients to operate and grow their businesses.
-She focuses her legal practice in areas that help companies function, including employment and labor matters, business immigration, civil rights issues, contracts, and all types of business law and commercial litigation.
+Tina Maiolo partners with clients to operate, grow and excel in their businesses.
+She partners with her clients to assist them on a day to day basis with routine employment decisions, but also leads her team in litigation of employment and labor matters, business immigration, civil rights issues, contracts, and all types of business law and commercial litigation.
 Tina serves many clients as general counsel on employment matters.
-She also manages legal matters specific to nonprofit and charitable organizations as well as religious institutions.
+Her practice extends throughout all types of industries, both for and not-for profit, and companies of all sizes.

-As part of her practice in employment and labor, civil rights, and directors and officers (D&O) liability, Tina has successfully represented many clients in claims brought under federal, state, and local local laws governing fair-employment practices including:
+As part of her practice, Tina has successfully represented many clients in claims brought under federal, state, and local laws governing fair-employment practices including, without limitation:

 - The Americans with Disabilities Act (ADA)

 Tina represents clients in all business, commercial and employment-related matters.
 She routinely practices in local and federal courts (both trial and appellate), the EEOC and local FEP agencies, the NLRB, arbitration forums, and all types of administrative hearings.
 She defends employers in all aspects of wrongful termination, hostile work environment and/ or adverse action claims, whether based on protected status or contract.

 Tina serves as general counsel for corporations, associations and organizations, providing day-to-day advice on employment-related matters.
 She provides employers with risk management services, including the review and development of internal policies and practices.
 Through individual training and group seminars, Tina advises her clients to prevent employment law and civil rights violations, and minimize damages.

 As part of her immigration practice, the Embassy of Italy in the United States has certified Tina as its official referral counsel for requests for legal aid that the embassy receives from its constituency.
 Tina handles all types of business-related immigration matters for both employers and employees throughout the country.